Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Abstract

 \section{Abstract}

-{The slitless spectroscopy mode of the \ac{nisp} onboard the \Euclid telescope has enabled efficient spectroscopy of objects within a large field of view.
+{The slitless spectroscopy mode of the \ac{nisp} on board the \Euclid telescope has enabled efficient spectroscopy of objects within a large field of view.
 Nevertheless, the relatively low spectral resolution, overlapping spectra, and contamination pose challenges to source classification and redshift determination using the \ac{nisp} spectra alone.
 In this work, we present a large and homogeneous sample of bright quasars identified from the Euclid Quick Data Release (Q1), constructed by combining high-purity candidate selections from \gaia and WISE with the new spectroscopic capabilities of \Euclid.
-Through visual inspection of the \Euclid spectra of these quasar candidates, we identify approximately 3500 quasars with reliable redshifts in the range of $0< z \lesssim4.8$.
-We generate the first \Euclid composite spectrum of quasars covering rest-frame \ac{nuv} to \ac{nir} wavelengths without telluric lines, which will be pivotal to \ac{nir} quasar spectral analysis.
-We obtain an empirical spectroscopic depth of $\JE \lesssim 21.5$ and $\HE \lesssim 21.3$ at the sensitivity of the Wide Field Survey, beyond which the number of securely identified quasars declines sharply.
+Through visual inspection of the \Euclid spectra of these quasar candidates, we identify approximately 3500 quasars and determine reliable redshifts in the range of $0< z \lesssim4.8$.
+Of these, 2686 are new spectroscopic identifications relative to existing public compilations.
+We generated the first \Euclid composite spectrum of quasars covering rest-frame \ac{nuv} to \ac{nir} wavelengths without telluric lines, which will be pivotal to \ac{nir} quasar spectral analysis.
+We obtained an empirical spectroscopic depth of $\JE \lesssim 21.5$ and $\HE \lesssim 21.3$ at the sensitivity of the Wide Field Survey, beyond which the number of securely identified quasars declines sharply.
 Accordingly, the sample presented in this paper comprises spectroscopically confirmed quasars brighter than these limits.
-We analyse VIS morphological parameters using Sérsic and model-independent (CAS) metrics, and a deep-learning \ac{psf} fraction to track nuclear dominance.
-VIS morphologies show a clear redshift dependence: at low redshift ($z<0.5$), obvious host structures are common and a single Sérsic model fits about half of the sources; at intermediate redshift ($0.5<z<2$), the nuclear component dominates, with 90\% of the Sérsic fits saturating at the upper index limit.
+We analysed morphological parameters from the Visible Camera (VIS) using Sérsic and model-independent (CAS) metrics, and a deep-learning point spread function fraction to track nuclear dominance.
+The VIS morphologies show a clear redshift dependence: at low redshift ($z<0.5$), obvious host structures are common and a single Sérsic model fits about half of the sources; at intermediate redshift ($0.5<z<2$), the nuclear component dominates, with 90\% of the Sérsic fits saturating at the upper index limit.
 In this intermediate redshift regime, $f_{\sfont{PSF}}$ is available, and we use it as a more reliable compactness measure than the single-Sérsic and CAS parameters to quantify nuclear versus host emission.
-We also explore the novel \Euclid \ac{nir} colour space and discuss the role of these quasars in refining \ac{agn} selection techniques for future \Euclid data releases.
-Our results highlight the potential of \Euclid spectroscopy to advance quasar surveys and enable the construction of more complete \ac{agn} catalogues.
-The spectroscopic bright quasar catalogue of this work, and the composite quasar spectrum, will be available at \url{https://cdsarc.cds.unistra.fr/}. } \keywords{Galaxies: quasars: general, Infrared: galaxies, Galaxies: active, Techniques: spectroscopic, Galaxies: distances and redshifts } \titlerunning{Bright QSOs with \Euclid spectroscopy} \authorrunning{Euclid Collaboration: Y.~Fu et al.}
+We also explore the novel \Euclid \ac{nir} colour space and discuss the role of these quasars in refining active galactic nucleus selection techniques for future \Euclid data releases. }